vtsynergy/2D-DECT/README.md

 ## How to run

-1. Followeing the [Pre-processing Instruction](https://github.com/vtsynergy/2D-DECT/blob/a739ec299051f5b0526202a456994890cdd8e494/Pre-processing_Instruction.md), convert all CT scans to TIFF format (TIFF images must be represented in Hounds Field (HF) unit), and put all CT scans in ../2D-DECT/Images/original_data/.
-Each scan should be in seperate folder.
+1. Following the [Pre-processing Instruction](https://github.com/vtsynergy/2D-DECT/blob/a739ec299051f5b0526202a456994890cdd8e494/Pre-processing_Instruction.md), convert all CT scans to TIFF format (TIFF images must be represented in Hounds Field (HF) unit), and put all CT scans in ../2D-DECT/Images/original_data/.
+Each scan should be in separate folders.

 The folder structure should like shown in below:
 ```bash